-3 Board of Pardons; how constituted; duties.
+Board of Pardons; how constituted; duties.

-Declares that clemency shall be issued by the Board of Pardons as provided for in chapter 638.
+Declares that clemency shall be issued by the governor in conjunction with the board as provided for in chapter 638.

 Defines terms for purposes of chapter 638.

 5 Clemency Review Commission.

 Establishes a nine-member Clemency Review Commission to screen petitions submitted to the Board of Pardons and make disposition recommendations on the petitions to the board.
 The governor, attorney general, and chief justice each appoint three members.